scylladb/scylla-monitoring/README.md

 deb [arch=amd64] https://download.docker.com/linux/ubuntu xenial stable
 ```

 On Ubuntu, the latest package name is `docker-ce` for "Community Edition".
-You may want/need to adjust other Docker specific settings to meet your requirments.
-This gets a basic working Docker host.
+You may want/need to adjust other Docker specific settings to meet your requirements.
+These instructions will get you a basic working Docker host.

 ```bash
 sudo apt-get update && apt-get install -y python-pip docker-ce git